EP-JMN Conference - "Are the EU Member States still Sovereign States under International Law?" (15-16 December 2022) – Sapienza University of Rome

-The European Papers Jean Monnet Network (EP-JMN) is pleased to announce the launch of a Call for papers in view of the upcoming EP-JMN Conference ‘Are the EU Member States Still Sovereign States Under International Law?’, to be held at the Sapienza University of Rome on December 15th and 16th, 2022.
+The European Papers Jean Monnet Network (EP-JMN) is pleased to announce that the EP-JMN Conference ‘Are the EU Member States still Sovereign States under International Law?’ will be held at the at the Sapienza University of Rome on December 15th and 16th, 2022.

 The EP-JMN Rome Conference is organized by the Department of Legal and Economic Studies in cooperation with the School of Law of Sapienza University of Rome, in the framework of the Jean Monnet Network European Papers - A Journal on Law and Integration , and with the support of the Erasmus+ Programme of the European Union (Project Reference: 610707-EPP-1-2019-1-ES-EPPJMO-NETWORK).